 A range domain defines a range of allowed numeric values for a field.

 The field must be a numeric or date data type to use a range domain.
+You can apply a range domain to short integer, long integer, big integer, float, double, date, date only, and time only field types.
 An example of a field to which you might apply a range domain is one that stores data on birth weights for single live births of western lowland gorillas in zoos.
 The range would run from the lowest weight (1 kg) to the highest (2.5 kg).

 Subtypes are classifications within a feature class or table in a geodatabase.
 They allow you to logically group features based on a unique characteristic or behavior of the data.
 This characteristic or behavior is represented by the values of one field in the table.
 For example, for a table of hydrology, you could have subtypes for different types of waterways, such as creeks, streams, channels, canals, and rivers.
 For each of these subtypes, you could apply different topology rules, connectivity rules, default values, and relationship rules.